DorianFournier/ucav-project/README.md

 # ucav-project
-Develop a UCAV to send encrypted data from the drone to the base.
+Develop an UCAV to send encrypted data from the drone to the base.